phamtec/dsurf/README.md

 ## Current Focus

-Editing text in the dictionary.
+Build an app on the mac.

 ## Attributions